Xinglab/rPGA/README.md

 SNPid is a comma deliminated list of the splice site SNP ids, which match the SNP ids in the given VCF file..

+If RNA editing flag is used, rPGA will also output:
+1. hap1.chrom.rnaedit.bam
+2. hap2.chrom.rnaedit.bam

 Usage: Allele Specific Bam Files
 --------------------------------